-Too often we see families come to our assisted living home because they worry about their elderly parent.
+Too often we see families come to our assisted living home because they worry about the effects of loneliness in elderly people – specifically their Mom or Dad.
 Mom or Dad has been living on their own ever since their spouse passed away.
 At first things were fine.
 Sure there was some grieving, which was understandable.
 Then over time the health of the parent started to go downhill.
 They seemed so healthy when their spouse was alive.
 Yet it seemed like the loneliness started to take its toll.
+We want to show you how to combat loneliness in the elderly.

 In addition to the energy thing, elderly people: